- Home

 - Dram Shop insurance, if providing alcohol

-Special events are limited to thirty days.
-Seasonal Outdoor Garden Sales are limited to four months and carnivals or circuses are limited to ten consecutive days.
+Special events are limited to thirty days for Lombard businesses.
+Seasonal outdoor garden sales are limited to four months, and carnivals or circuses are limited to ten consecutive days.
 Properties are limited to no more than four permits per calendar year.
-Examples of special events include outdoor garden sales, carnivals, races, festivals, or that use Village services.
+Examples of special events include outdoor garden sales, carnivals, races, festivals, or events that use Village services.

-- The special event application is online, and the required materials can be uploaded to our online portal.
+- The special event application is online, and the required materials must be uploaded to our online portal.

 The Village of Lombard requires permits for overweight and over sized trucks.

 Apply for a permit via www.oxcartpermits.com.
-Contact Sgt.Joe Menolascino with any questions.
+Contact Ofc Heather Mussar with any questions.

 Utility permits are required to construct, operate or maintain a utility facility in the Village of Lombard right of way.